mailjet/api-documentation/guides/_contacts_bulk.md

 		<li>JobStart: Time of job start</li>
 		<li>JobEnd: Time of job end</li>
 		<li>Count: Represents the number of contacts already processed by the background job</li>
-		<li>Errcount: contains the number of error detected during the processus, the Status can be "Completed" and have errors</li>
+		<li>Errcount: contains the number of errors detected during the processus, the Status can be "Completed" and have errors</li>
 	</ul>

 <div></div>